sveltejs/kit/packages/adapter-node/README.md

 > [`x-forwarded-proto`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Forwarded-Proto) and [`x-forwarded-host`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Forwarded-Host) are de facto standard headers that forward the original protocol and host if you're using a reverse proxy (think load balancers and CDNs).
 You should only set these variables if your server is behind a trusted reverse proxy; otherwise, it'd be possible for clients to spoof these headers.

+If `adapter-node` can't correctly determine the URL of your deployment, you may experience this error when using [form actions](https://kit.svelte.dev/docs/form-actions):

+> Cross-site POST form submissions are forbidden

 ### `ADDRESS_HEADER` and `XFF_DEPTH`

-The [RequestEvent](https://kit.svelte.dev/docs/types#sveltejs-kit-requestevent) object passed to hooks and endpoints includes an `event.clientAddress` property representing the client's IP address.
+The [RequestEvent](https://kit.svelte.dev/docs/types#public-types-requestevent) object passed to hooks and endpoints includes an `event.getClientAddress()` function that returns the client's IP address.
 By default this is the connecting `remoteAddress`.
 If your server is behind one or more proxies (such as a load balancer), this value will contain the innermost proxy's IP address rather than the client's, so we need to specify an `ADDRESS_HEADER` to read the address from:

 ```
 ADDRESS_HEADER=True-Client-IP node build